-Ahead of the latest chapter in this rivalry at the Rose Bowl in Pasadena, we reached 17 of the most influential players and coaches from those 2002 US and Mexico teams for an oral history detailing just what went down on and off the field that fateful day in Jeonju, Korea.
+Ahead of the latest chapter in this rivalry, we reached 17 of the most influential players and coaches from those 2002 US and Mexico teams for an oral history detailing just what went down on and off the field that fateful day in Jeonju, Korea.

 I. QUESTION OF FATE

 Kasey Keller, US goalkeeper: We probably should have been knocked out when we lost to Poland [in group play].
 We got a little bit lucky that Korea scored really, really late, almost in stoppage time against Portugal.
 So we kind of dodged a bullet by not getting knocked out.
 But then, by the way things happened, we ended up playing Mexico instead of Italy.